Hero image

-Boating Under The Influence: 3 Things You Need To Know
+Boating Under the Influence: 3 Key Things You Must Know

-Boating Under the Influence (BUI) is a crime under both federal and state laws and can result in consequences such as a criminal record, jail time and fines.
+Boating Under the Influence (BUI) is a crime under both federal and state laws and can result in consequences such as a criminal record, time behind bars, and hefty fines.

 A driver is considered legally impaired in the United States when their blood alcohol content is 0.08% or higher.
 In the state of Minnesota, this is the legal limit for those operating both vehicles and boats.
 Although the state considers someone intoxicated if they have a BAC of 0.08% or higher, you can actually receive a BUI just for being intoxicated at all.
-It is illegal for a driver of a boat or car in the state of Minnesota to refuse a breathalyzer test.
-If you do, you will receive a criminal charge and lose boating privileges for one year.
+Refusing a breathalyzer in Minnesota is illegal for both drivers and boaters, resulting in criminal charges and a one-year suspension of boating privileges.

-BUI laws were introduced due to an increase in alcohol and drug-related boating accidents.
-Over half of all accidents occur under the influence of alcohol or drugs, and alcohol is the leading cause of fatal boating accidents.
+BUI laws arose in response to rising alcohol-related boating accidents.
+Shockingly, alcohol is involved in over half of all fatal boating accidents.
 In the state of Minnesota, drivers can receive a BUI whether the boat that they are operating has a motor or not.

 The consumption of alcohol can cause impairment in judgment, vision, coordination, and balance.
 While this can severely affect a driver of a vehicle, it can have even worse effects on those on the water.

-While roads are marked with signs and streetlights to keep drivers informed of road conditions, hazards and speed limits, drivers on the water are not given these same precautions.
+Unlike roads, waterways lack clear signs, traffic signals, and guardrails, leaving boaters to rely more on their instincts.
 Boat operators must keep watch for other boats, animals or people in the water and water conditions such as wave direction.

 Many factors can impair a driver’s ability to think clearly while on the water, including heat, sun, noise, wind, glare and the rocking of a boat.
 These factors can cause something called “boater’s fatigue”.
-When drugs & alcohol are present, they can further affect the driver’s ability to safely operate the boat.
+Alcohol and drugs only worsen these effects.

 It can result in the loss of a driver’s license